jeandelboux/calc_shellcode/README.md

-# calc_shellcode
+# calc shellcode

-Shellcode open calc.exe
+Shellcode that opens calc.exe (tested sucessfully on Windows 7)

 This shellcode uses the value in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\AppKey\18 to launch APP_KEY_2 application.
 Normally this is configured to be calc.exe (on Windows 8 this is NOT configured by default).